domainsofapp/domainsofapp.github.io/README.md

 # README for Code Repository "domainsofapp.github.io"
-Personal, experimental Internet filter blog
+Personal experimental Internet filter blog (public)

 ## Introduction to "domainsofapp.github.io"
 This code repository "domainsofapp.github.io" hosts the data for my personal, experimental Internet filter blog: Domains of Applicability.
 The website is primarily targeted for my own personal access, reference, and use across multiple Internet-connected devices and machines.